kpal81xd/docs.krunker.io/docs/files/game_logic.md

 ```

 Currently you are limited to 40 active AIs per game.\
-An AI is consiered active if it has an active respawn timer or is currently alive.\
+An AI is considered active if it has an active respawn timer or is currently alive.\
-You can build custom behaviour onto the pre-built AI such as: **Interactivity, Custom movement, Custom Attacks, etc.**
+You can build custom behavior onto the pre-built AI such as: **Interactivity, Custom movement, Custom Attacks, etc.**

 ---

-You can also add an AI spawner via the editor:
+You can also add an AI Spawner via the editor:

 ![Preview](./img/game_logic/ai_add.png)